 The basketball season offers punters many opportunities to bet.
 There are a variety of ways in which you can bet on basketball, including moneyline bets, parlays, half-time betting, and futures.

 - Moneyline – this is the most common and simple basketball bet.
 On the moneyline, you simply bet on a certain team to win the game.

 - Over/under (totals) – essentially betting on the combined score for each team.
 The bookie will determine if the score will be over or under certain points.

-- Halftime lines – a savvy bettor knows that halftime does not mean it is time to change the channel.
-Instead, it is time to take advantage of halftime lines which are available during halftime only.
-Here you bet on an entirely new spread taking into account what happened in the first half of the game.
+- Halftime lines – a savvy bettor knows that halftime does not mean it’s time to change the channel.
+Instead, it’s time to take advantage of halftime lines which are available during halftime only.
+Here, you bet on an entirely new spread taking into account what happened in the first half of the game.

 - Parlays – also known as teasers.
 This betting market allows you to combine all your bets to increase your payout.
 However, in order to win, all your selections need to be correct.